 In case of problems, know where help is located

 We use GPS devices as a safety aid (see Waypoints) - in case of problems, competitors can see where our rescue point vehicles are located beside the course.

 If competitors go wrong way, you can still find the right track

-Now that you know how it works, practice how to create a WAYPOINT.
+Now that competitors khow it works, they can practice how to create a WAYPOINT.

 Rescue operations are possible! if we know competitors exact GPS position in the wilderness.

 Competitors WILL be asked when they hand-in their GPS at registration to demonstrate how to make a Waypoint, how to read it and how to describe it over the phone to a member of the Red Bull Romaniacs rescue team.